ngecom/openshiftSpringBootPostgres/README.md

 #  OpenShift SpringBoot REST API Deploy on Postgres(Local Postgres)

-Spring Boot developers can easily deploy REST API in Open shift and connect to local Postgres
+Spring Boot developers can easily deploy REST API on Open shift and connect to local Postgres

 # Technology or Tools Stack before you start.
   * Java